jkilpatr/tripleo-quickstart/README.rst

 TripleO Quickstart is more than just a tool for quickly deploying a single machine TripleO instance; it is an easily extensible framework for deploying OpenStack.

-For a how-to please see :ref:`working-with-extras`
+For a how-to please see .. _`working-with-extras`.

 Documentation
 -------------